GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **The Claymore** (*unique*)
 $2,000 , 6.75 lbs.
 Greatsword
 The blade stretches out 10 feet on this massive weapon.
 As an action, the user may *have the blade explode into a 5 yard cone, inflicting a cutting attack against everything caught within*.
 The pieces of the sword blade can be collected after a number of minutes equal to 120 divided by your [Prcp] bonus.
-Ithers can aide you, adding their [Prcp] bonus to yours.
+Others can aide you, adding their [Prcp] bonus to yours.
 Once all pieces have been found, *the pieces will join together to reforge the blade*.

 **Cocomayal** (*unique*)
 $14,000 , 5 lbs.